alttch/eva3/doc/lm/lm_api.rst

 * **k** masterkey
 * **i** lvar id

-Returns result="OK if the lvar is deleted, or result="ERROR", if error occurred.
+Returns result="OK" if the lvar is deleted, or result="ERROR", if error occurred.

 LVar configuration may be immediately deleted from the disk, if there is